deveshdatwani/ai4av-assignment/README.md

 For this, I first cloned Bosch's bstld repo which has scripts to convert the label into YOLO format

+### Steps in training YOLO model on Bosch dataset

+1. Prepare the dataset by extracting the images in rgb/train files
+2. clone bosch's git repo on traffic light detection
+3. Create a traffic-lights folder under YOLO's darknet repo and convert VOC labels to YOLO type labels using the voc_label.py script.
+4. Change YOLO classes only to traffic lights
+5. Split the dataset into train and test split using the train_test_split module written
+6. This creates train.txt and test.txt

 ### Config

-Next was to change classes in the YOLO categorie config config files.
-The classes were as follows
+classes in the YOLO categorie config config files were altered as following.

 RedLeft
 Red